Status of the Development of the Internal Control System

 Responsible Care Audits

-The Responsible Care Department organizes teams of dedicated employees to conduct responsible care audits on each of our business sites and on major Group companies every one to three years, in principle, from the following perspectives: ensuring safety, environmental protection, and health throughout the entire life cycle of chemical products, as well as determining whether internal controls related to maintaining and improving quality are in place and functioning properly.
+The Responsible Care Department organizes teams of dedicated employees to conduct responsible care audits on each of our business sites and on major Group companies once every one to three years, in principle, from the following perspectives: ensuring safety, health, environmental protection, maintenance and improvement of quality, compliance, including with security trade controls, and control system security throughout the entire life cycle of chemical products.

 Through these audits, we are striving to support the improvement of Responsible Care management in accordance with the size, type of business, and characteristics of each business site and Group company.
 Issues discovered during the audit and the progress of improvements are reported internally every time and to the Responsible Care Committee when it meets once a year.